Consequences Of Plagiarism

 In short, there are many consequences of plagiarism and all are severe with the potential to have a sustained negative affect on the academic and career future of the student who has been found guilty of committing it.
 What is often overlooked is that the consequences of plagiarism extend far beyond the individual student who has been caught cheating in their essay and/or report submission.
 This section will outline that as well as the student, the consequences of plagiarism can also be felt by other groups including; other students, academic institutions and the UK economy.
 In brief, students can be affected as their degree can be valued by the tag of cheating, the same is the case with the brand of the academic institution.
 In reference to the UK economy, the key consequence of plagiarism is that it invariably leads to a skills shortage in private sector organisations which recruit university graduates who have not gained the critical thinking skills needed to succeed in the modern economy.
 There are also legal issues for the student to consider, especially in regard to copyright and copyright infringement if students plagiarise content of academic authors.
 Typically these cases are small scale and centred on financial penalty and are therefore held in civil court.

-If you doubt the severity of the consequences of plagiarism, consider the following:
+If you as a student are unsure of the consequences of plagiarism or rather doubt them, you should consider the following:

-- Plagiarism can get you expelled from your course
+- Plagiarism can get you expelled from your course, college and/or university.